 Robotics and Automation News covers the robotics and automation industries around the world.
-We publish this website as well as magazines and books.
+We publish this website, a monthly magazine and a weekly newsletter, as well as various industry and country briefings and books.

 Both the website and publications aim to summarise some of the more interesting developments in the two sectors of robotics and automation, which are directly linked, and often one and the same.

 In developing an editorial policy for RoboticsAndAutomationNews.com, we decided to cover as many aspects of robotics and automation as resources allow.
 However, we decided to give priority to physical robotics and automation, rather than their virtual equivalents.